 Performance Share Units ("PSUs") are a form of long-term incentive compensation awarded to executive officers and certain other key employees designed to directly align the interests of employees to the interests of our stockholders, and to create long-term stockholder value.
 Some PSUs are based on total shareholder return ("TSR Awards"), and other PSUs are based on return on invested capital ("ROIC Awards").
-TSR Awards granted in 2022 were made pursuant to the NN, Inc. 2019 Omnibus Incentive Plan and a Performance Share Unit Agreement (the "2019 Omnibus Agreement").
-No ROIC Awards were granted during the three months ended March 31, 2022.
+TSR Awards granted in 2022 were made pursuant to the 2019 Omnibus Plan and a Performance Share Unit Agreement (the "2019 Omnibus Agreement").
+ROIC Awards granted in 2022 were made pursuant to the NN, Inc. 2022 Omnibus Incentive Plan and a Performance Share Unit Agreement.